DOSYCORPS/social-surface/README.md

 ### More Info

 Determine if any information you would rather be private has become public by accident.
 Use this Security Assessment tool to reveal exposed items on your social surface.

+### Disclaimer

+Don't use this for anything bad.
+We're not responsible for any harm arising from using this.